 In this paper we propagate two-body orbits for a train of five cubesats in a low Mars (200 km altitude), Sun synchronous orbit.
 Two different train constellations are considered.
-The first has satellites in the train separated by one minute time intervals, and second uses six minute intervals.
-We have selected a low Mars orbit such that the cubesat camera (for example, HiREV27) is capable of imaging the surface with a resolution of less than 10 m.
+The first has satellites in the train separated by one minute time intervals, and the second uses six minute intervals.
+We have selected a low Mars orbit such that the cubesat camera (for example, HiREV) is capable of imaging the surface with a resolution of less than 10 m.
 A Sun synchronous orbit is chosen to ensure that the lighting conditions (shadow angles and shadow lengths) are the same for every pass.
-Although we do not simulate dust devil event detection through image processing in this paper, we assume that using the same lighting conditions for each pass will aid the eventual dust devil event detection algorithm, thus reducing the potential for false positives.
-Each cubesat camera has a field of view with 2.5° boresight angle.27 For these simulations, we have selected five camera positions: nadir, $\pm 5^{\circ}$ and $\pm 10^{\circ}$ with respect to nadir.
-We assume that the slew/settle time to move between camera positions is one minute.28
+Although we do not simulate dust devil event detection through image processing in this paper, we assume that using the same lighting conditions for each pass will aid the eventual dust devil event detection algorithm-thus reducing the potential for false positives.
+Each cubesat camera has a field of view with 2.5° boresight angle.
+For these simulations, we have selected twenty-one camera positions (Figure 4), spaced by approximately two to three degrees a part in the along-track direction ( $0, \pm 3, \pm 5$ , and $\pm 7.5^{\circ}$ ) and five degrees apart in the across-track direction ( $0, \pm 5^{\circ}$ ).
+We assume that the slew/settle time to move between adjacent camera positions is one minute.

-Figure 4 shows a snapshot taken during the simulation where the cubesats in the train are separated by one minute intervals.
+Figure 5 shows a snapshot taken during the simulation where the cubesats in the train are separated by one minute intervals.
 The top panel shows a spherical Mars that is experiencing a southern hemisphere summer.
 Each yellow dot on the surface represents an active dust devil.
 The low-Mars orbit is also shown in cyan/red, along with the ground track.
 Note that the five satellites are colored red, blue, green, black and cyan respectively.
 The magenta circles represent currently detected dust devils.
 The bottom panel shows a 2D projection of Mars, along with the same information plotted as in the top panel.

-Figure 5 shows an enlarged view for six snapshots taken at one minute time intervals.
-In these figures, the ground coverage bounding box is shown for all five possible camera positions simultaneously.
+Figure 6 shows an enlarged view for six snapshots taken at one minute time intervals.
+To prevent clutter in these figures, the ground coverage bounding box is shown for just 5 of the 21 possible camera positions.
 Of course, in reality, the camera can only image one of these regions at a time.
-Looking at the top left panel, if the lead satellite (red) was pointing 5° ahead of nadir (i.e. camera position 2), it would detect one dust devil event (yellow dot with magenta circle), and if it was pointing 5° behind nadir (i.e. camera position 4) it would detect two dust devil events.
-The next snapshot (top right) shows that one minute later the second satellite (blue) is capable of imaging the dust devils that were previously detected by the lead satellite a minute earlier.
+Looking at the top-left panel, if the lead satellite (red) was pointing $5^{\circ}$ ahead of nadir (i.e. camera position 2), it would detect one dust devil event (yellow dot with magenta circle), and if it was pointing $5^{\circ}$ behind nadir (i.e. camera position 4) it would detect two dust devil events.
+The next snapshot (top-right) shows that one minute later the second satellite (blue) is capable of imaging the dust devils that were previously detected by the lead satellite one minute earlier.
 The remaining panels show the satellite train moving further along in its orbit as each minute passes.